 My obvious question (well to me it’s obvious) is – how could it not affect our ability to perform at optimal potential?

 That said, there are often those employees that always seem to have something wrong.
 If it’s not one thing then it’s another.
-They seem to live their lives in some form of disaster area, and the constant emotion that this generates as they go from person to person looking for sympathy and attention can be very trying as well as exhausting.
+They seem to live their lives in some form of a disaster area or another, and the constant emotion that this generates as they go from person to person looking for sympathy and attention can be very trying as well as exhausting.

 How you do that of course, is up to you.